 The scientist Hermann Ebbinghaus (1859 – 1909) found that repeating at least 3 times is a must.
 Why?
 And what time intervals are best?
-More information here: Repeat it – or lose it!
+More information here: Repeat it to keep it!

 4. Don’t worry about questions – search the blog

 A task or explanation may be unclear to you.
 If you have uncertainties, you should always clarify your questions immediately – especially when doing modularly structured tasks.
-Even if implicit learning, (intuitive learning so-to-speak), is one of the most important things when using brain-friendly learning methods, never let your questions remain unanswered, regardless of the level of knowledge you’ve achieved (for information on implicit vs. explicit learning click here).
+Even if implicit learning, (intuitive learning so-to-speak), is one of the most important things when using brain-friendly learning methods, never let your questions remain unanswered, regardless of the level of knowledge you’ve achieved.

 However, it’s quite common to feel uncomfortable asking questions when studying in groups.
 Talk to your teacher about the issue and try to find a solution.

 If you’re learning on your own, search for answers online, for example here at this blog!

 5. Make a weekly plan